Tuesday, August 7, 2018

 one God, for ever and ever.
 Amen.

-• Matthew 15, 1-2: The Pharisees criticize the behaviour of the Disciples of Jesus.
-Some Pharisees and diverse doctors of the Law came to Jesus and asked: “Why do your disciples break away from the tradition of the elder?
+• Matthew 15:1-2: The Pharisees criticize the behavior of Jesus’ disciples.
+Some Pharisees and doctors of the Law came to Jesus and asked, “Why do Your disciples break away from the tradition of the elder?
 They eat without washing their hands!”
-They pretend to be interested to know the reason for the behaviour of the disciples.
-In reality, they criticize Jesus because he allows the Disciples to break the norms of purity.
-There are three points which deserve to be indicated: (a) The Scribes are from Jerusalem, from the capital.
-They have come to observe what Jesus does. (b) The Disciples do not wash their hands before eating!
-Living with Jesus gives them the courage to break the norms which tradition imposed upon people, but which no longer had any sense for life. (c) The use to wash the hands, continues even now to be an important norm of hygiene, but had assumed for them a religious significance which served to control and discriminate persons.
+They pretend to be interested in knowing the reason for the behavior of the disciples.
+In reality, they criticize Jesus because He allows His disciples to break the norms of purity.
+There are three points which merit our attention: (a) The scribes are from Jerusalem, the capital.
+They have come to observe what Jesus does. (b) The disciples do not wash their hands before eating!
+Living with Jesus gives them the courage to break the norms which tradition imposed upon people, but which no longer had any sense for life. (c) The washing of hands continues even now to be an important norm of hygiene, but had assumed for them a religious significance which served to control and discriminate against people.

-• Matthew 15, 10-11: Jesus opens a new way to get people close to God.
-He tells the crowds: “Listen and understand!
+• Matthew 15:10-11: Jesus opens a new way to get people close to God.
+He tells the crowds, “Listen and understand!
 What goes into the mouth does not make anyone unclean: it is what comes out of the mouth that makes someone unclean!”
-Jesus inverts things: What is impure does not come from outside toward inside, like the doctors of the law taught, but from inside toward outside.
-In this way, nobody has need to ask himself if this or that food or drink is pure or impure.
-Jesus places what is clean and unclean on another level, the level of ethical behaviour.
-He opens a new path in order to reach God and in this way, he realizes the deepest desire of the people: to be in peace with God.
-Now, all of a sudden everything changes!
-Through faith in Jesus, it was possible to attain purity and to feel well before God, without the need of observing all those norms of the “Tradition of the Elders”.
+Jesus reverses things: What is impure does not come from outside toward inside, as the doctors of the law taught, but from inside toward outside.
+In this way, nobody needs to ask himself if this or that food or drink is pure or impure.
+Jesus places what is clean and unclean on another level, the level of ethical behavior.
+He opens a new path to reach God, and in this way, He realizes the deepest desire of the people: to be at peace with God.
+Now all of a sudden everything changes!
+Through faith in Jesus, it was possible to attain purity and to feel well before God, without the need to observe all those norms of the “Tradition of the Elders.”
 This was liberation!
-The Good News announced by Jesus liberates people from the defensive, from fear and gives them back the will to live, the joy of being sons and daughters of God.
+The Good News announced by Jesus liberates people from the defensive, from fear, and gives them back the will to live, the joy of being sons and daughters of God.

-• Matthew 15, 12-14: Jesus affirms again what he had already said.
-The disciples tell Jesus that his words have scandalized the Pharisees, because they said exactly the contrary of what the Pharisees taught the people.
-Because if the people had lived seriously the new teaching of Jesus, the whole tradition of the elders would have to be abolished and the Pharisees and the Doctors of the Law would have lost their leadership and their source of income.
-Jesus’ response is clear and leaves no doubts: “Any plant my Heavenly Father has not planted will be pulled out by the roots.
+• Matthew 15:12-14: Jesus affirms again what He had already said.
+The disciples tell Jesus that His words have scandalized the Pharisees, because they were contrary to what the Pharisees taught the people.
+Because, if the people had seriously lived the new teaching of Jesus, the whole tradition of the elders would have to be abolished and the Pharisees and the doctors of the law would have lost their leadership and their source of income.
+Jesus’ response is clear and leaves no doubts: “Any plant My Heavenly Father has not planted will be pulled out by the roots.
 Leave them alone!
 They are blind leaders of the blind.
-And if one blind person guides another, both will fall into the pit”.
-Jesus does not diminish the impact of his words and he reaffirms what he had said before.
+And if one blind person guides another, both will fall into the pit.”
+Jesus did not diminish the impact of His words and He reaffirmed what He had said before.

 4) Personal questions

-•Do you know any religious use today which no longer has any sense, but which continues to be taught?
-In your life are there some uses and customs which are considered sacred, and others which are not?
+•Do you know any religious practice today which no longer makes any sense, but which continues to be taught?
+In your life are there some practices and customs which are considered sacred, and others which are not?

-• The Pharisees were practising Jews, but their faith was separated from the life of the people.
+• The Pharisees were practicing Jews, but their faith was separated from the life of the people.
 This is why Jesus criticizes them.
 And today, would Jesus criticize us?
-In what things?
+For what things?